FactomProject/FactomDocs/DeveloperGuide.md

 Creating a new Factom Entry
 ---
 In the first example a new Entry is constructed then sent to the Factom network.
+Notice that the ExtIDs, and Entry Content are []byte not string.
+This allows the Entries to contain binary data.
+For example an ExtID may be a key or a key signature.

 	package main